limneos/SavePersonalVoiceAudio/README.md

 ### DYLD_INSERT_LIBRARIES=./mysay.dylib say -v MyPersonalVoiceName "Text to speak" -e outputfilename.caf
 to run say with the ability to save an audio file of your speech to "outputfilename.caf" file

+Note: I have noticed that PersonalVoice randonly stops working system-wide.
+A solution to this is to open Settings - Accessibility - Live Speech, enable Live Speech, set your personal voice as the speaking voice, and have it speak a word.

 ## Warning
 PersonalVoice is private, you should avoid sharing your recordings with others as it can be used to create a replica of your own voice.